 - Buy this instead: Mid-Range Electronics

-Multiple deals experts have singled out some electronics as one of the worst deals at Walmart and Target.
+Some retail deals experts have singled out some electronics as one of the worst deals at Walmart and Target.

 However, not all electronics at Target and Walmart are bad buys.
 To score the best deals on electronics at these stores, it’s a matter of timing.